Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 section of the `Prepare-Windows-Server-2012-HOWTO.TXT` document.
 Make sure to replace all occurences of 3.10 with 3.11.

+Remove the old task schedule job for previous version.

 #### From the `biocbuild` account on the central builder

 Connect to `biocbuild` account on malbec2: